 - Lack of clarity about memory leaks and memory management

 - Lack of vital features, such as a good layout engine and an animation engine

 - Not a framework, only a Render Tree

-The LightningJS Ecosystem consists of three components: Lightning Core , Lightning SDK , Lightning CLI and Lightning UI
+The LightningJS Ecosystem consists of four components: Lightning Core , Lightning SDK , Lightning CLI and Lightning UI

 The LightningJS Core contains the LightningJS Library and Render Engine which are responsible for high performance and great animations.